sergeyklay/gstore/README.rst

 Changes
 -------

-To see what has changed in recent versions of ghs see `CHANGELOG.rst`_.
+To see what has changed in recent versions of gstore see `CHANGELOG.rst`_.

 License
 -------